HL7/case-reporting/source/pages/_includes/eicr-condition-intro.md

 active: StructureDefinition-eicr-condition-intro
 ---

-The Electronic Case Reporting Condition profile is based on the **US Core-Condition** profile and establishes the core elements, extensions, vocabularies and value sets for representing the following for electronic case reporting:

-   -  Initial Case Report signs, symptoms and diagnoses related to an event.
+This Condition profile represents the signs, symptoms, and diagnoses related to an eICR event.
+It is based on the **US Core Condition** profile with a further restriction of a *Must Support* constraint on the **onset\[x]** data element.